 Building + Events Manager

 LoriMae has been the Project Administrator for the Holmes Center for the Arts new home since 2018.
 LoriMae holds a BA in Social Welfare and a BS in Meteorology.
-After serving in Desert Storm she married and had two wonderful sons.
-Her husband, Alan, continued serving in the USAF and the family ended up in Minot, ND.
-While in Minot, LoriMae became president of Habitat for Humanity and built their first two homes.
-She became a professional chocolatier when her family opened a chocolate shop in Minot.
 LoriMae has been involved in dance, theater and music her entire life starting with ballet and tap at the age of 3, sewing and designing costumes in high school, performing in theater in college and volunteering as a costumer, choreographer, dancer, or stage manager for Bright Life Players, WacPac, and the HCA since 2015.
-She also plays eight different instruments and performed at the Ford Theater in Washington DC with the Greenfield Symphonic band.
-She has been an event planner for many events including military balls, weddings, fundraisers for most of her adult life.
-After moving with her family to Ohio, she started ballroom dancing in 2012, and competed in the Buckeye Open 2014 with her husband where they won 1st place in all competed categories.
+She also plays eight different instruments and once performed at the Ford Theater in Washington DC.
+She has been an event planner for many events including military balls, weddings, and fundraisers for most of her adult life.
+After moving to Ohio in 2012, she started ballroom dancing and competed in the Buckeye Open 2014 winning 1st place in all competed categories.
 LoriMae now oversees the new building and events at HCA.